John K. Butler

 Professional Experience

-John was born in Edina, Minnesota.
+John was born in Minnesota.
 Before joining Preg O'Donnell & Gillett in 2001, John practiced as an associate with Eisenhower & Carlson, PLLC.
-He and his wife, Amanda, currently live in Edmonds, Washington.

 Education